 The picture below shows the ingredients that go into this injection.
 When preparing the injection it's important that the ingredients used should be able to pass through the syringe easily.
 I use a combination of flavorful liquids and soluble powdered spices listed below:

 - Turmeric Powder

 - Red Chili Powder

 - Lemon Juice

 The rest of the ingredients, those that have more texture, are applied directly to the surface of the chicken.
 I also like to add the salt directly to the surface and really massage it in.
 This is the most important ingredient in my opinion and really needs to be worked into the meat.
-I also like to add the smoked paprika to the surface, to help the roast get a nice rich color once it's done!
+I also like to add smoked paprika to the surface.
+This helps the roast get a nice rich color once it's done!